Tree planting: Australia

-Australian forests have been heavily affected since European colonisation, and some attempts been made to restore native habitats, both by government and individuals.
+Australian forests have been heavily affected since European colonisation, and some attempts have been made to restore native habitats, both by government and individuals.
 Greening Australia is a national Non profit set up to run the "National Tree Program" initiated by the Federal Government in 1982.
-Greening Australia completed the 1 Billion Tree target and has gone on to become one of the major tree planting organisations in the country.

 There is a strong volunteer movement for conservation in Australia through Landcare and other networks.
 National Tree Day is organised annually by Planet Ark in the last week in July, encouraging the public to plant 1 million native trees per year.
 Growing trees for Timber industries is a long-term project.
 It may take many years for a tree to mature to an age and size that is appropriate for the Timber to be used by industry.
 Some trees are many hundreds of years old.

 Many state governments run their own "Million Tree" programs each year to encourage community involvement.

 Trees for Life (Brooklyn Park) is an excellent example of a community organisation having a sustainable impact.